dystudio/cf-keycloak-buildpack/Readme.md

-The buildpack has support to automatically deploy Service Provider Interfaces (SPI's, *Keycloak extensions or plugins*) just by creating a `spi` folder in the application root and moving jars into it.
-When the application starts, WildFly will load these Keycloak plugins and they will be available in the application.
+The buildpack has support to automatically deploy Service Provider Interfaces (SPI's, *Keycloak extensions or plugins*).
+There needs to be a `spis` directory in the application root and the jars need to match this linux file pattern to be found: `spis/*/target/libs/*.jar`.
+When the application starts, WildFly will load these
+Keycloak plugins and they will be available in the application.

 For extra documentation ...